 Smart LED Lighting Systems

-What do Smart Led Lighting Systems have to offer?
+What Do Smart Led Lighting Systems Have to Offer?

-Better Control and Much healthier Light
+Better Control and Much Healthier Light

 Installing intelligent lighting controls will ensure you are not using any more energy than you need to.
-Detection systems which sense movement and natural light can replace your conventional switches, ensuring lights are turned off automatically in unoccupied spaces, reducing your lighting expenditure.
+Detection systems that sense movement and natural light can replace your conventional switches, ensuring lights are turned off automatically in unoccupied spaces, reducing your lighting expenditure.

-Cambridge University research has shown that If you ensure that 10 lights around your workspace are switched off every night, each year you could:
+Cambridge University research has shown that if you ensure that 10 lights around your workspace are switched off every night, each year you could:

 Your smart lighting system will:

-GCL's technicians can install the cabling for the lighting system at the same time as the cabling for voice, data, security, and audio visual (AV) everything runs on the same standard, low voltage structured cabling system.
-There is no need for electrical distribution boards or separate conduits for lighting unlike 230Vac cabling, thereby saving on installation costs.
+GCL's technicians can install the cabling for the lighting system at the same time as the cabling for voice, data, security, and audiovisual (AV) – everything runs on the same standard, low-voltage structured cabling system.
+There is no need for electrical distribution boards or separate conduits for lighting, unlike 230Vac cabling, thereby saving on installation costs.

-Building Energy Management System (BEMS):
+Building Energy Management Systems (BEMS)

 Benefits of BEMS:

-ESOS (Energy Savings Opportunity Scheme) is a mandatory energy assessment scheme for large organisations in the UK that meet the qualification criteria.
+ESOS (Energy Savings Opportunity Scheme) is a mandatory energy assessment scheme for large organisations in the UK that meet the qualification criteria:

 Organisations that qualify for ESOS must carry out ESOS assessments every 4 years.
 These assessments are audits of the energy used by their buildings, industrial processes, and transport to identify cost-effective energy-saving measures

-How to Ensure you are Compliant with ESOS?
+How to Ensure You Are Compliant with ESOS

 You can demonstrate that you have made a compliant ESOS assessment by using Display Energy Certificates (DECs), Green Deals Assessments (GDAs), ESOS compliant energy audits or ISO 50001 certification.

-If you do not have an ISO 50001 accredited energy management system which covers all your energy use, you must carry out an ESOS assessment.
+If you do not have an ISO 50001 accredited energy management system that covers all your energy use, you must carry out an ESOS assessment.
 To achieve compliance, you need to complete the following steps:

-What are the Benefits of ESOS?
+What Are the Benefits of ESOS?

 ESOS is more than just a compliance exercise; it provides detailed recommendations of where and how to save energy.
-Whilst the ESOS programme does not insist that you undertake the recommended measures from the audits, it provides businesses with a platform to work from to reduce capital expenditure and improve operational efficiency.
+While the ESOS programme does not insist that you undertake the recommended measures from the audits, it provides businesses with a platform to work from to reduce capital expenditure and improve operational efficiency.